 With the arrival of spring, The Nature Conservancy is asking gardeners across Maine to check their yards and gardens for plants that can escape cultivation and cause tremendous damage to the natural environment and the national economy.

 Plants such as purple loosestrife, kudzu, giant salvinia, multiflora rose and tree of heaven have been used widely in horticulture and landscaping, and can be found in backyards and business lots across the country.
 At first glance these plants may look pretty, but their beauty is deceptive.

 Known as invasive species, plants like these are typically transplants from distant places.
 Once free from the natural checks and balances in their native habitats, these alien invaders establish themselves in new areas and quickly spread out of control.
 They hoard light, water and nutrients, and can alter entire ecosystems by changing soil chemistry.

 With intentional and unintentional assistance from people, these problematic plants are spreading at an alarming rate, infecting natural areas across the United States.

-“Keeping invasive plants out of our backyards helps the environment and the economy,” said Wayne Klockner, director of The Nature Conservancy in Massachusetts.
+“Keeping invasive plants out of our backyards helps the environment and the economy,” said Barbara Vickery, director of conservation science for The Nature Conservancy in Maine.
 “Taking the time to remove invasive plants and replace them with non-invasive varieties is a great example of bringing new energy to the old adage: think globally, act locally.”